 Police investigating fatal shooting at Lawrence ATM

 Mar.
-27—LAWRENCE — A 32-year-old man was shot and killed near the Bank of America ATM at 257 Essex St., authorities confirmed.
+28—LAWRENCE — A 32-year-old man was shot and killed near the Bank of America ATM at 257 Essex St., authorities confirmed.

 The fatal shooting occurred Sunday morning, according to a brief statement released by District Attorney Jonathan Blodgett's office.